VanoraSC/i2c_intercept/c_preload_lib/README.md

 ### Data format

 The library always emits binary `[addr][cmd][len][data...]` frames.
 Tools consuming the stream must interpret the framing accordingly.
+For read requests (`cmd == 1`) no payload bytes follow and `len` conveys the number of bytes the caller expects to read in response.

 ### Optional serial forwarding via socat